MrSlimeDiamond/Espial/README.md

     * Permission: espial.command.myblock
     * Check if a block was placed by you
     * Can also be used as a base command (**/isthisblockmine**)
+* **/whoplacedthis**
+  * Permission: espial.command.whoplacedthis
+  * Show the player who placed a block and nothing more.

 ## Query command flags
 *  *[--worldedit | -w]* - Use a WorldEdit range